 Billions of embedded devices – from RFID tag readers, smartphones and cardiac monitors to GPS-aware systems, thermostats and smart appliances – can be interconnected to one another.
 Fueled by rapid growth in wireless broadband connectivity, this number is rapidly expanding.
-There are 9 billion connected devices in the world today and according to a recent study conducted by Ericsson AB, that number is expected to reach 50 billion by 2020.
+There are more than nine billion connected devices in the world today and according to a recent study conducted by Ericsson AB, that number is expected to reach 50 billion by 2020.
 (1)

 Many of these devices tend to be industry focused and tied to proprietary technologies and platforms, making true connectivity a complex task.
 Further, there is an influx of instrumented products, such as power meters and washing machines some of which do not yet have access to the power of the internet.
 By connecting all of these devices with an open-source, cross-industry messaging technology, there is potential to create new systems of systems that can operate with one another like never before.
 This would help organizations more easily embrace growth opportunities across a wide range of industries, including retail, healthcare and automotive where the use of mobile and wireless devices are transforming the way they work.